ibm-cloud-docs/ContinuousDelivery/faq_region_feature_consolidation.md

 {: faq}
 {: support}

-* End of Marketing: 12 June 2026.
-After this date, customers will no longer be able to create new resources in the affected regions.
+* **12 June 2026**: End of Marketing.
+Customers can no longer create new resources in the affected regions.
+New DevOps Insights tool integrations can no longer be created.
 However, if a region has no active usage before this date, the Continuous Delivery service in that region may be discontinued earlier and stop accepting new resource creation.
+* **31 August 2026**: End of Service for DevOps Insights.
+DevOps Insights will be discontinued and will no longer be available.
-* End of Service: 12 February 2027.
+* **12 February 2027**: End of Service for deprecated regions and CRA.
 This is the planned date when the Continuous Delivery service will no longer be available in the affected regions.
 However, if a region has no active usage before this date, or if all customers in the region complete their migrations early, the service in that region may be discontinued earlier.
+Code Risk Analyzer will also be discontinued in all regions and will no longer be available after this date.

 In regions where there is no active usage of the service, or where customers have already completed their migrations before the scheduled end-of-service date, the service may be discontinued earlier than previously communicated.
 If any regional changes are planned, customers will receive advance notification to ensure they have sufficient time to prepare and take any necessary actions.
 {: note}